 138.4 x 67.3 x 7.3mm / 148g

-However, something else to bear in mind with them is that they sport Apple’s old design language (despite launching relatively recently).
-That means there are big bezels above and below the screen, which in turn mean the handsets as a whole are actually slightly larger than the iPhone 13 Mini or 12 Mini – though they’re still the second smallest modern iPhones.
+However, something else to bear in mind is that the iPhone SE (2022) sports Apple’s very old design language (despite launching relatively recently).
+That means there are big bezels above and below the screen, which in turn means the handset as a whole is actually slightly larger than the iPhone 13 Mini or 12 Mini – though it’s still among the smallest modern iPhones.